gosldorf/Prod_Interchange/readme.md

 Within this subdirectory will be an example jupyter notebook within which we demonstrate preparing our pdbFile and sdfFile from the pdb directly downloaded from the rcsb database

 ### TODO

+- Add to codebase the ability to run Amber simulations, have the code output Amber input files and then call pmemd to execute the calculations making it an all-in-one codebase

 - Improve optimization